 Formal training is not required to become an actor and to work in theatrical productions; however, students can find programs in Houston that offer acting courses and prepare them for careers in the entertainment industry.
-Acting classes can teach students to develop characters, to create voice and personality traits, to memorize lines and to work with directors.
-Read about the coursework requirements for three schools and then take a glance at a table with stats for each college.
+Acting classes can teach students to develop characters, create voice and personality traits, memorize lines and work with directors.
+Read about the coursework requirements for three schools and take a glance at a table with stats for each college.
 Also included is information on other school options in the area.

 San Jacinto Community College

 San Jacinto Community College is a public, 2-year institution located in Pasadena, a nearby suburb of Houston.
 The San Jacinto Community College Department of Theatre and Film offers students a chance to write, direct and perform stage productions.
 In addition to acting, students can also focus on career opportunities in theatre education and technical theatre.